acquia/blt/readme/extending-blt.md

 Please note that when you do this, you take responsibility for maintaining your custom command.
 Your command may break when changes are made to the upstream version of the command in BLT itself.

-## Overriding a variable value:

-You can override the value of any configuration variable used by BLT by either:

-1. Adding the variable to your project.yml file:

-        behat.tags: @mytags

-2. Specifying the variable value in your `blt` command using argument syntax `-D [key]=[value]`, e.g.,

-        blt tests:behat -D behat.tags='@mytags'

 ## Disabling a command

 You may disable any BLT command.
 This will cause the target to be skipped during the normal build process.
 To disable a target, add a `disable-targets` key to your project.yml file: